 The Commission recognised the need to resolve the problems of implementation and interpretation of the Directive and on 21 March 2012 issued proposals for new rules governing the posting of workers in Europe (EU1204011I).
 The aim was to increase protection for posted workers and to clarify the debate around the primacy of freedom to provide services and employment rights that has resulted from ECJ case law.

 Its proposal on the enforcement of Directive 96/71/EC (240 KB PDF) aimed to reconcile the freedom to provide cross-border services under Article 56 TFEU with appropriate protection of the rights of workers temporarily posted abroad for that purpose.
 The main objectives were to:

 - set more ambitious standards to inform workers and companies about their rights and obligations (Article 5);

 - establish clear rules for cooperation between national authorities in charge of posting (Article 6);

 - provide elements to improve the implementation and monitoring of the notion of posting to avoid the multiplication of ‘letter-box’ companies that use posting as a way to circumvent employment rules (Article 3);

 - define the supervisory scope and responsibilities of relevant national authorities (Article 7);

-There are risks that in the single market, economic freedoms would prevail over the right to strike.
-It stresses that there is no primacy between the right to take collective action and the freedom to provide services (Article 2).
-In the case of disputes at EU level resulting from the exercise of the right to collective action, including the right or freedom to strike, in transnational situations or situations with a cross-border character, the proposal provides for the possibility of non-judicial settlements.
-It also sets out a new alert mechanism for industrial conflicts in cross-border situations with severe implications (Article 4).
+There are risks that, in the single market, economic freedoms would prevail over the right to strike.
+The proposal stresses that there is no primacy between the right to take collective action and the freedom to provide services (Article 2).
+For disputes at EU level resulting from the exercise of the right to take collective action, including the right or freedom to strike in transnational situations or situations with a cross-border character, the proposal suggests the possibility of non-judicial settlements.
+It also sets out a new alert mechanism for cross border industrial conflicts which have severe implications (Article 4).